 I used a casual style of writing to build a story.

-Here is another one for you, where I have started by defining the keyword I am going to write about:
+Here is another one for you, where I have started by focussing on the keyword I am going to write about:

 Quote “In layman language, crowdfunding is a concept where a lot of people commit money to a venture or a project to raise a target amount of money in a stipulated time frame. i.e. rather than relying on one individual to fund the project we get a lot of people (crowd) come together to fund the idea/project.” (source : http://lessonsatstartup.com/2017/07/25/why-crowdfunding-does-not-work-in-india/)